jxxcarlson/blockParser/README.md

 ## BlockParser

-BlockParser transforms an array of lines of source text for a block markup language into a tree of blocks.
+The function `parseStringArray` transforms an array of lines of source text for a block markup language into a tree of blocks data.
 There are three kinds of blocks in such a language.

 - Ordinary paragraphs.
 These consist of contiguous